pranavvss/Multi-Stream-Vision/README.md

 ### Note :

-Some objects may not get detected as I am using a pre trained dataset, But if you want to enter custom data for your project you can learn it by following my [previous project](https://github.com/pranavvss/Hand-Face-detection-model-using-python) where i have show how you can enter your own data and implement them in a program.
+Some objects may not get detected as I am using a pre trained dataset, But if you want to enter custom data for your project you can learn it by following my [previous project](https://github.com/pranavvss/Hand-Face-detection-model-using-python) where i have shown how you can enter your own data and implement them in a program.

 ---------------------------------------------------------------------------